 A five-cup serving of stovetop popcorn cooked in coconut oil has:

 Air-popped popcorn has a relatively low glycemic index (GI) of 55.
-Thanks to its high volume and its fiber content, popcorn is also quite filling, so compared to most snack foods it’s easy to control your portions if you snack on popcorn.
+Thanks to its high volume and its fiber content, popcorn is also quite filling.
+This makes it easier to control your portions when compared to most other snack foods.

-And be sure you steer clear of microwave popcorn, which tends to have unhealthy refined oils high in omega-6 fatty acids.
+One caveat: Be sure to steer clear of microwave popcorn, which tends to have harmful preservatives and unhealthy refined oils high in omega-6 fatty acids.

 According to standard popcorn nutrition facts, you should be able to eat about a cup of popcorn and still stay in ketosis.

-If you’re new to a low-carb lifestyle, or just starting the ketogenic diet, cutting out your favorite carb snacks can be a difficult process.
+If you’re new to a low-carb lifestyle, or just starting the ketogenic diet, cutting out your favorite high-carb snacks can be a difficult process.

-A single cup of oil-popped popcorn using coconut oil has just 5 grams of net carbs and 2-3 grams of healthy fat.
-It’s filling and can satisfy your carb snack craving safely, without kicking you out of ketosis.
-Go for it.
+A single cup of oil-popped popcorn using coconut oil has just 4 grams of net carbs and 2-3 grams of healthy fat.
+It’s a great way to satisfy your cravings without kicking you out of ketosis.

-But there are plenty of times when popcorn won’t fit into your keto lifestyle.
+However, there are other instances when popcorn won’t fit into your keto meal plan.

 When You Should Avoid Popcorn on a Keto Diet

 The number of carbs you can eat per day on keto will vary according to your body type, goals, and health history.
-Some people can eat a full five-cup serving of popcorn with 25 grams of net carbs and stay in ketosis, but that’s not true for everyone.
+Some people can eat a full five-cup serving of popcorn with 25 grams of net carbs and stay in ketosis, but that’s not the case for everyone.